 A literature review assesses all the material that has been published in a particular area, evaluating and summarising each source in relation to your field of study.
 These resources will help you to conduct and write a literature review.

 A report is a formal document, usually written to inform readers about a particular topic or scenario.
-A report will usually have the following parts :
+A report will usually include the following sections:

 It may also have a table of contents, an abstract (or executive summary) at the beginning of the report, and appendices containing extra relevant information at the end.
 Graphics, charts and tables, or dot points to highlight information may be included.